I’m starting a little series that I’ll occasionally do as described in my previous post Fine Lines in the Faith.

 Rosaria Champagne Butterfield similarly writes in her book The Secret Thoughts of an Unlikely Convert.
 Here she describes struggles she and her husband faced while planting a church:

 “We encountered families who feared diversity with a primal fear.
 They often told us that they didn’t want to “confuse” their children by exposing them to differences in parenting standards among Christians.
 I suspect that they feared that deviation from their rules might provide a window for children to see how truly diverse the world is and that temptation might lead them astray.
 Over and over and over again I have heard this line of thinking from the fearful and the faith-struggling.
 We in the church tend to be more fearful of the (perceived) sin in the world than of the sin in our own hearts.
 Why is that?”
-Rosaria goes on to say, “I believe that there is no greater enemy to vital life-breathing faith than insisting on cultural sameness.
+Rosaria says, “I believe that there is no greater enemy to vital life-breathing faith than insisting on cultural sameness.
 When fear rules our theology, God is nowhere to be found in your paradigm, no matter how many Bible verses you tack onto it.”

-Christ addresses a similar issue when his disciples saw a man casting demons in Jesus’ name who was not following them.
+Christ addresses a similar issue when his disciples saw a man casting demons in Jesus’ name who was not in their pack of 12.
 The disciples were clearly bothered by this man and tried to stop him.
 Christ was not slighted or concerned.
-Jesus said to his disciples in Mark 9:39-40, “’ Do not stop him, for no one who does a mighty work in my name will be able soon afterward to speak evil of me.
+Jesus said to his disciples in Mark 9:39-40, “’Do not stop him, for no one who does a mighty work in my name will be able soon afterward to speak evil of me.
 For the one who is not against us is for us.’”

 The gospel-church is a diverse group.
 We may never fit inside another’s church walls or entirely agree with their interpretation of certain scripture.
 However, let’s work to lend respect and dignity.
 “Honor everyone.
 Love the brotherhood…” (1 Peter 2:17) Matthew Henry’s commentary on this verse says this: All Christians are a fraternity, united to Christ the head, alike disposed and qualified, nearly related in the same interest, having communion one with another, and going to the same home; they should therefore love one another with an especial affection.